curl/everything-curl/libcurl-http-upload.md

 ### HTTP POST

 POST is typically the HTTP method to pass data to a remote web application.
-A very common way to do that in browsers is by filling in a HTML form and pressing submit.
+A common way to do that in browsers is by filling in a HTML form and pressing submit.
 It is the standard way for a HTTP request to pass on data to the server.
 With libcurl you normally provide that data as a pointer and a length: